 This is a cornerstone program for the SBA.
 It offers federally funded term loans of up to $5 million.
 Funds can be used for expansion, purchasing equipment, and working capital in addition to startup.
 Banks, credit unions, and other specialized institutions in partnership with the SBA process these loans and disburse the funds.

-The minimum credit score to qualify is 680.
-There is also a required down payment of at least 10% for the purchase of a business, commercial real estate, or equipment.
+There is a required down payment of at least 10% for the purchase of a business, commercial real estate, or equipment.
 The minimum time in business is 2 years.
 If you are a startup, business experience equivalent to two years will serve this purpose.

 These loans are also available up to $5 million.
 Funds can be used to purchase machinery, facilities, or land.
 They are generally used for expansion.
 Private sector lenders or nonprofits process and disburse funds.
 They work well for commercial real estate purchases especially.

 Terms for 504 Loans range from 10 to 20 years, and funding can take from 30 to 90 days.
-They require a minimum credit score of 680.
 Collateral is the asset the funds are financing.
 There is also a down payment requirement of 10%, which can increase to 15% for a new business.

 There is also a requirement you be in business at least 2 years, or that management has equivalent experience if the business is a startup.